 What started as a passion project for Taylor Hui at 17 years old, has turned into a nationally recognized Charity dedicated to educating young girls about the importance of confidence.

 A recent expansion of BeaYOUtiful in Spring 2020 has introduced new online confidence programs and workshops.
-Hosted digitally, the BeaYOUtiful Foundation is now reaching communities nationally and will continue to expand in-person programs across Canada in the near future.
-To date, the BeaYOUtiful Foundation has positively impacted over 1,500 girls across Canada.
+Hosted digitally, the BeaYOUtiful Foundation is now reaching communities nationally and will continue to expand in-person programs across Canada.
+To date, the BeaYOUtiful Foundation has positively impacted over 2,500 girls.

 Offering five and six week programs, one day workshops, and city-wide conference events, BeaYOUtiful covers a variety of topics including, but not limited to, positive body image, media literacy, mental health, bullying, leadership, artistic expression, and addressing key steps towards setting achievable goals.